JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/README.md

 Qualcomm is one of the biggest players in the mobile GPU hardware space, supplying them for one of the most widespread devices nowadays, the Meta Quest 2 VR headset from Meta.
 However, its ecosystem is very closed, and very little documentation is available to the public.

-There is a lot of dogmatism and hearsay in the area of Computer Graphics, specially in the area of mobile GPUs.
-And it does not help that one of the biggest players in this hardware space (Qualcomm) is a *really* closed ecosystem, with not a lot of public documentation.
-This hardware is usually quite different from their desktop counterparts, with a distinct (tiled) infrastructure.
-Which brings a new set of constraints to the table: it is not just a less powerful version than its desktop counterparts.
+This hardware is usually quite different from their desktop counterparts, with a distinct (tiled) infrastructure.The hardware is not just a less powerful version of their desktop counterparts; it brings is own set of constraints to the table.

-My goal is to better understand the strengths & limitations of this hardware via empirical testing & debugging tools.
-I plan to do this through the lens of stereoscopic volume rendering.
+Via the use of empirical testing & debugging tools, I plan to better my understanding of this architecture, through the lens of stereoscopic volume rendering.

 ## The methodology